 Mycophenolate targets an enzyme in the body called inosine monophosphate dehydrogenase that is important for the formation of DNA in cells, which allows cells to multiply.

 T-Cell Inhibitors / Calcineruin Inhibitors

-Calcineurin inhibitors are medicines which inhibit the action of calcineurin.
-Calcineurin is an enzyme that activates T-cells, which are a type of white blood cell that play a key role in immunity.
+Calcineurin inhibitors are medicines that inhibit the action of calcineurin.
+Calcineurin is an enzyme that activates T-cells, which are a type of white blood cell that plays a key role in immunity.

-Cyclosporine is an antirejection medication that is often used in conjunction with Methotraxate.
-Patients should discuss limiting grapefruit, grapefruit juice and foods with high potassium.
+Cyclosporine is an antirejection medication that is often used in conjunction with Methotrexate.
+Patients should discuss limiting grapefruit, grapefruit juice, and foods with high potassium.
 Hair growth is a common side effect.
 Restasis is cyclosporine drops that reduce dry eye caused by inflammation.

-Tacrolimus (Prograf) is a antirejection medication that can be tolerated more easily by some patients.
+Tacrolimus (Prograf) is an antirejection medication that can be tolerated more easily by some patients.

 In some patients, the body produces too much Tumor Necrosis Factor (TNF) Alpha Protein, which contributes to inflammation.
 TNF Inhibitors target and block excess TNF Alpha Proteins from causing inflammation.

 Adalimumab (Humira) is an injectable TNF inhibitor.
 In 2016, the FDA approved Humira for non-infectious uveitis.
 Humira is injected by the patient or a caregiver every two weeks.